 Thank you for catching this!
 Yes, the labels were switched and have now been fixed.

-Here the lengths of the traced root patterns at the back of 24 rhizoboxes are plotted against root lengths measured using computer software.
+Here the total root lengths of the traced root systems on the back of 24 rhizoboxes are plotted against root lengths measured using computer software.
 [1-LM] A similar plot for traced root patterns at the front of the box demonstrates the roots grew preferentially against the back of the box.
 [2-LM] (Authors: If this is something you want to show, I will need panels A and B of Figure 5 separately and without the panel labels – These have been uploaded to the online system as Fig5a and Fig5b.)

 The consistent slopes in this plot of the logarithm of the total root length as a function of days of growth suggests the growth rates were similar between the different boxes.
 [1-LM] (Figure 6)